iLearn-Lab/NeurIPS25-SpaceEra/README.md

 - `SpatialMind`: a structured prompting strategy for video-based spatial reasoning.
 - `ScanForgeQA`: a synthetic data construction pipeline for spatial question answering.

-The repository is implemented as a small, self-contained Python package so the prompting pipeline, the synthetic scene pipeline, and the generated artifacts all share the same schemas.

 ## Overview

 The paper presents a two-part framework for improving 3D spatial understanding from scanning videos: